Nesper94/Metabiome/documentation/source/tutorial.rst

 In addition to taxonomic profiling, you can also predict the taxonomic identity of your metagenomic samples by taxonomic binning.
-You can perform the taxonomic binning through :code:`kaiju` or :code:`kraken2` commands.
+You can perform the taxonomic binning with DNA-to-protein classifiers like :code:`kaiju` or with DNA-to-DNA classifiers like :code:`kraken2`.

 Using Kaiju
 ...........

 First, let's do it through :code:`kaiju` command.
-This command will perform the taxonomic binning, but focusing only in viral communities from your metagenomic samples.
+To run :code:`kaiju`, we have to choose which database we want kaiju to download.
+In this case, we will only focus in the viral communities of the metagenomic samples.
+Let's run the :code:`kaiju` command like so:

 .. code-block:: bash

+    #Create directories:
+    mkdir krona kaiju_db taxa_names kaiju_out

+    #Run kaiju:
     metabiome kaiju -i decontaminated_reads/ -o kaiju_out/ -x taxa_names/ -k krona/ -D kaiju_db/ -d viruses

 From this running, you will find two main output directories: